-From experiments with high energy particles carried out on the Earth we know that the interactions with other particles is likely to result in lots of lower energy photons being produced in a large ‘cascade’.
-CREDO refers to these cascades as cosmic-ray ensembles (CRE) they have the potential to be widely distributed across both space (an area even larger than the Earth) and time (reaching the same of different parts of the Earth at different times).
+From experiments with high-energy particles carried out on the Earth we know that the interactions with other particles is likely to result in lots of lower-energy photons being produced in a large "cascade".
+CREDO refers to these cascades as super-preshowers and they have the potential to be widely distributed across both space (an area larger than the Earth) and time (reaching different parts of the Earth at different times).
 To identify these widely distributed showers we’d need a detector the size of the Earth which is clearly not possible!
 However, what we can do, with your help, is have lots and lots of little detectors spread out across the Earth’s surface.

-The app uses your smart phone camera (preferably while your phone is charging and while the camera is necessarily,covered) to look for the bright pixels caused by the impact of a high energy particle on the CCD detector in the camera.
+The app uses your smartphone camera (while your phone is charging and the camera is covered) to look for the bright pixels caused by the impact of a high-energy particle on the CCD detector in the camera.